liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 The nonce cookie certificate is part of the infrastructure to ensure OIDC authentication tokens are secure.
 Run the following PowerShell script to configure:
 > [!IMPORTANT]
-> To use this script, the SharePoint Server farm must be at the 24H2 build, or 24H1 and set to Early Release, as noted above.
-If it is not, the script will complete without error, but the call to $farm.UpdateNonceCertificate() does nothing.
-If your farm does not meet this criteria, then you must use the [Configure SPSE prior to Version 24H1](#configure-sharepoint-server-subscription-edition-prior-to-version-24h1) steps instead.
+> To use this script, the SharePoint Server farm must be at the 24H2 build, or 24H1 and set to Early Release.
+If it isn't, the script completes without error, but the call to $farm.UpdateNonceCertificate() does nothing.
+If your farm doesn't meet this criteria, then you must use the [Configure SPSE prior to Version 24H1](#configure-sharepoint-server-subscription-edition-prior-to-version-24h1) steps instead.

 > [!Note]
 > Start the SharePoint Management Shell as a farm administrator to run the following script.
 Read the instructions mentioned in the following PowerShell script carefully.
-You will need to enter your own environment-specific values in certain places.
+You need to enter your own environment-specific values in certain places.

 ```powershell
 # Set up farm properties to work with OIDC